jotruebl/jotruebl.github.io/_posts/2020-11-10-svr-river-flow.md

 from datetime import datetime
 svg_renderer = pio.renderers['svg']
 ```
 That's a lot of imports!
 What do they do?

-    EDA
+# Dataset Loading and Exploratory Data Analysis (EDA)
 Next, let's load the data

 ```python
 with open('river_dataset.pkl', 'rb') as f: